6 Things Every B2B Cold Caller Must Do

 “One of the best things you can do to make sure that you add value on your calls is to always put the prospect first.
 Always think about what's in it for them.
 On every cold call, think about what you can say that’s going to be relevant to that individual.”

-Morgan gave us an example:
+Morgan gave us a great cold calling example:

 “The reason for my call is we've been working with people like yourself, and these are the things that we've been helping them with…”